izuzanak/uclang/uclang/doc/01_syntax/06_flow_branching.md

 ### If-else syntax grammar rules

-Grammar rules of if-else statement, that are defined in real syntax grammar used for parsing of uclang source files:
+Grammar rules of if-else statement, that are defined in real syntax grammar used for parsing of Uclang source files:

 ```
 <command>   -> if <condition> <if_else>